Angels & Devils (Fuel album): Writing, recording, and production

 Bell spent more than two years writing material for Angels & Devils, drawing inspiration from the departure of former members Miller and Scallions as well as from his own relationship troubles.
 Bell had most of the album written and demoed before Green joined the group.

-For the recording of the album, Fuel hired on producer Scott Humphrey, who had previously worked with Rob Zombie and Mötley Crüe.
+For the recording of the album, Fuel hired producer Scott Humphrey, who had previously worked with Rob Zombie and Mötley Crüe.
 Bell liked working and recording in Humphrey's studio, as Humphrey kept the instruments and amps miked up at all times, which allowed them to go back and change and/or add parts to songs that were recorded previously.
 According to Bell, "Most studios, as soon as you do the drums they will tear down the drums...
 So with Scott’s setup, that alone adds a different level of what you can do with as far as the record goes and as far as production style goes."

 Angels & Devils is the first Fuel album where outside collaborators are credited in the songwriting.